Xilinx/Embedded-Design-Tutorials/docs/Feature_Tutorials/debuggable_fsbl/debuggable-fsbl.md

  At this point, FSBL is ready to be debugged.

- You can either debug the FSBL like any other standalone application, or debug FSBL as a part of a Boot image by using the **Attach to running target** mode of System Debugger.
+ You can either debug the FSBL like any other standalone application, or debug FSBL as a part of a boot image by using the **Attach to running target** mode in System Debugger.

 ------